Tale of the "Screaming Lady" based on real historical horror

 Does this photo show a bigfoot in the woods?

 A husband and wife living in a remote corner of Fayette County in southern West Virginia claim to have encountered and photographed a bigfoot.
-Billy Humphrey, of Danese, says that before the October 2019 incident he had ridiculed such claims but has spent the last half-year turning the encounter over in his mind.
+Billy Humphrey, of Danese, says that before the October 2019 incident, he had ridiculed such allegations but has spent the last half-year turning the encounter over in his mind.

 Sign up to receive a FREE copy of West Virginia Explorer Magazine in your email weekly.